viivan/MCHCN/README.md

 ## Acknowledgment
-As stated in *MCHCN.pdf*, this work is supported by the following funds:
+As stated in *MCHCN paper*, this work is supported by the following funds:
 - “Pioneer” and “Leading Goose” R&D Program of Zhejiang Province, China (No. 2025C01022, 2023C01022)
 - LingYan Planning Project of Zhejiang Province, China (No. 2023C01215)
 - Science and Technology Key Research Planning Project of HuZhou City, China (No. 2022ZD2019)